artemopolus/genslides/README.md

 ## Usage Examples

-Here are some ways you can utilize ThoughtTuner:
+Here are some ways you can utilize GenSlides:

 - Engage in step-by-step learning on various themes.
 - Decompose problems and explore multiple solutions.